Homemade Tzatziki Sauce

 Homemade Tzatziki is EVERYTHING!
 If you've never had it before, or heard of it, Tzatziki is a yogurt sauce with cucumbers, garlic, salt, lemon juice, and dill.
 It's incredible popular in Greece where it's slathered on top of just about everything.
 You can serve it up with crudités or pita as an appetizer / snack or serve it alongside some skewered chicken, veggies, fish or meat as a dip for a main course.
 It's bright and tangy and perfect for summer.

-How is Tzatziki Sauce made?
+How to Freeze Tzatziki Sauce

 This easy tzatziki sauce recipe is perfect for Mediterranean food lovers.
 It’s simple to make, and you can enjoy it as a quick snack, lunch, or dinner.
 All you need is yogurt, cucumber, garlic, dill and lemon.
 If you want to spice things up a bit, feel free to add in some chili flakes or fresh herbs like parsley or mint.
 Give this sauce a try next time you need a quick and delicious meal!